-This phase is characterized by an increase of annual non-native species such as cheatgrass.
-Mountain big sagebrush and perennial bunchgrasses such as bluebunch wheatgrass still dominate.
+This phase is characterized by an increase of annual non-native species such as cheatgrass in the understory cheatgrass.
+Mountain big sagebrush and perennial bunchgrasses such as bluebunch wheatgrass still co-dominate.
 This site is unlikely to go to an annual phase due to the amount of precipitation and high elevation, but this phase is very at risk of another fire.
 Years with heavy spring precipitation will cause an increase in the amount of cheatgrass in the understory.
-Targeted grazing could be used to reduce seed production and density of non-natives.
+See potential resilience differences for notes on this phase.